madison-web-solutions/js-date-format/README.md

 Note that the Unix timestamp is normally defined as the number of _seconds_ since the Unix epoch, so to convert a Unix timestamp to a Javascript timestamp you can multiply by 1000.

-If you use `tsToLocalFormat`, the output will be in your local timezone, if you use `tsToUtcFormat` the output will will be in the UTC timezone.
+If you use `tsToLocalFormat`, the output will be in your local timezone, if you use `tsToUtcFormat` the output will be in the UTC timezone.

 ```js
 import { tsToUtcFormat, tsToLocalFormat } from 'date-format-ms';